 Rafal Bogacz graduated in computer science at Wroclaw University of Technology in Poland.
 Afterwards he did a PhD in computational neuroscience at the University of Bristol, and worked as a postdoctoral researcher at Princeton University, USA, jointly in the Departments of Applied Mathematics and Psychology.
 In 2004 he came back to Bristol where he worked as a Lecturer and then a Reader.
 Rafal moved to the University of Oxford in 2013.

 Awards Training and Qualifications

 1998 – MEng, Wroclaw University of Technology, Poland

 2001 – PhD, University of Bristol

-My research concerns models of basal ganglia in both health and disease.
-I investigate how the cortico-basal-ganglia-thalamic network selects actions on the basis of noisy sensory inputs, and whether this network can perform statistically optimal action selection.
-I also study in which part of this network and under what conditions, the excessive oscillations in activity are generated in Parkinson’s disease.
+My research concerns models of brain decision networks in both health and disease.
+My group investigates how the cortico-basal-ganglia network selects actions and learns from their outcomes.
+We also employ mathematical models to study how to best control deep brain stimulation in order to minimize the excessive oscillations in activity are generated in Parkinson’s disease.

 Sources of funding